guillermo-carrasco/guillermo-carrasco.github.com/_posts/2014-09-26-mining-twitter-for-my-twitteraniversary.md

 > Retweets can be distinguished from typical Tweets by the existence of a retweeted_status attribute

-So if we group the tweets by the field "retweeted_status” it turns out that only 173 tweets are mine!
+So if we group the tweets by the field "retweeted_status" it turns out that only 173 tweets are mine!
 Thats slightly less than 50% of them.
 I think it’s ok, a good balance between speaking and listening.